Frobenius manifolds and quantum groups: Preliminaries on Frobenius manifolds and flat F-manifolds

-Here $U={\rm diag}(u^1,...,u^n)$ with distinct diagonal elements (the coordinates of $u$), and $V$ is an arbitary n by n matrix.
-This equation has a regular singularity at $z=0$ and an irregular one (pole of order 2) at $z=\infty$.
-In this paper, we are only concerned with the fundamental solutions and the Stokes/monodromy data at $\infty$.
-For the discussions about the fundamental solutions at $0$ and a complete set of the monodromy data of the equation (including also connections matrices, monodromy around $z=0$), we refer the reader to \cite{Dubrovin}.

-The {\it Stokes rays} (also known as {\it anti-Stokes directions}) of the equation in the complex $z$-plane are the rays $\IR_{>0} \cdot (u_i-u_j)\subset\mathbb{C}^*$ for any $i\ne j$.
-The {\it Stokes sectors} are the open regions of $\mathbb{C}^*$ bounded by two consecutive Stokes rays.
+For the moment, let us fix $u\in\h_{\rm reg}$ and concentrate on the equation \eqref{Stokeseq}.
+It has an irregular singularity (pole of order two) at $z=\infty$.
+The {\it Stokes rays} (also known as {\it anti-Stokes directions}) of the equation in the complex $z$-plane are the rays $\IR_{>0} \cdot (u_i-u_j)^{-1}\subset\mathbb{C}$ for any $i\ne j$, determined by the canonical coordinates.
+Let us choose an initial Stokes ray $d_0$, and label the rays by $d_0,d_1,...,d_{2l}$ in a counterclockwise order.
+The {\it Stokes sector} $Sect_i$ is the open regions of $\mathbb{C}$ bounded by the consecutive Stokes rays $d_i, d_{i+1}$.

-Let us choose an initial Stokes sector $\IH_+$ with boundary rays $l, l'$ (listed in counterclockwise order), and denote by $\IH_-$ its opposite sector.
-We choose the determination of ${\rm log}z$ with a cut along $l$.
+We choose the determination of ${\rm log}z$ with a cut along $d_0$.
 The following result is well–known.
-See, e.g., [\cite{Wasow}, pp. 58–61]. \begin{thm} On each sector $\IH_\pm$, there is a unique holomorphic function $H_\pm:\IH_\pm\to {\rm GL}_n$ such that the function
+See, e.g., \cite[pp. 58-61]{Wasow} or \cite[Section 8]{Balser}. \begin{thm} On each sector ${Sect}_i$, there is a unique holomorphic function $H_i:{\rm Sect}_i\to {\rm GL}_n$ such that the function